 Acupuncture has been practiced in East Asian countries for centuries but has become popular in the United States more recently.
-In fact, more than ten million acupuncture treatments are administered each year in the US.
+In fact, more than 10 million acupuncture treatments are administered each year in the US.

 Original Medicare and Acupuncture

 As of right now, acupuncture is not considered to be medically necessary, so it is not covered by Original Medicare, but you may be able to get acupuncture coverage in another way.

 Do Medicare Supplements Cover Acupuncture?

 However, these plans are designed to work alongside Original Medicare.
 Since Original Medicare does not cover acupuncture, Medicare Supplement plans won’t help cover the cost.
-Instead, a Medicare Supplement plan will help reduce your healthcare costs overall.
+Instead, a Medicare Supplement plan can help reduce your healthcare costs overall.

 Do Medicare Advantage Plans Cover Acupuncture?

 These plans are still required to cover, at a minimum, everything that Original Medicare does, but they have the freedom to include additional benefits.
-This means that some Medicare Advantage plans may offer acupuncture coverage, but they are not required to provide this benefit.
+This means that some Medicare Advantage plans can offer acupuncture coverage, but they are not required to provide this benefit.